silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo pacman -Syu vlc

-That's it you are good for using pure ArchLinux with Deppin as GUI(others don't work too well with NVIDIA drivers,but give xfce4,mate,LXDE a shot as well)
+That's it you are good for using pure ArchLinux!Enjoy!

 Thank you!